olegchistoprudov0210-ctrl/learning-quantum/README.md

 Correction: Bob uses X and Z gates to restore the original information.
 Why it matters:
 It’s the foundation of the Quantum Internet.
 We prove that while you can't clone a qubit, you can move its state across space using entanglement and classical bits.

+- ### 14_quantum_fourier_transform_qft.ipynb
+- **Description:**
+- Title: Quantum Fourier Transform (QFT) from Scratch Building a universal Quantum Fourier Transform (QFT) engine from scratch.
+This project moves away from searching and focuses on "Quantum Phase Dynamics" — the ability to detect rhythms and periods in data.
+Хow it works: Phase Rotation:
+Instead of simple 0s and 1s, I used complex exponents (np.exp) to rotate qubit phases.
+Universal Generator: I wrote a manual double-loop matrix generator that scales to any number of qubits by calculating the phase shift for every cell.
+The Detector: I tested the algorithm with periodic signals (like [1, -1, 1, -1]).
+The QFT successfully identified the "rhythm" and converted it into a sharp peak at a specific position.
+Why it matters:QFT is the "engine" behind Shor's Algorithm.
+While Grover searches for a needle in a haystack, QFT finds the hidden frequency of the hay itself.
+It is the key to breaking modern RSA encryption.